fenix92/inPrice/README.md

 # jQuery-inPrice (= INput + pRICE)

 **jQuery** plugin that force an input (type text) to receive a CURRENCY value **-123,45** (example).
 Nothing else.
 Easy to use, and user-friendly.
 Simply fill the form with whatever, and the pluggin controls it.
-Don't forget to check the value on server-side ;)
+It's not only about authorising only the numbers, it's also about controling the selections, etc. And never forget to always double-check the value on server-side ;)

 online-example : http://www.clamart-natation.com/inprice/